LucernaSancta/advanced-snake/docs/textures/snakes.md

 📐The engine automatically slices this grid so it will always match the snake dimensions.

 ## 🖼️Image Guidelines
-- 🧱Must be a 3×6 grid of equally sized tiles
+- Must be a 3×6 grid of equally sized tiles
-- 🖌️Use .png for transparency support
+- Use .png for transparency support

 ## 🎨How to Make Your Own
-1. 📝Duplicate default.png in textures/snakes/
+1. Duplicate default.png in textures/snakes/
-2. 🧑‍🎨Open it in your favorite editor
+2. Open it in your favorite editor
-3. ✏️Replace each tile with your own design
+3. Replace each tile with your own design
-4. 💾Save as a new .png file
+4. Save as a new .png file
-5. 🔧In the player's .yml, set:
+5. In the player's .yml, set:
 ```
 textures: your_texture_name.png
 ```